Nebraska Liberty Bell replica

 On July 7, the day after the Liberty Bell’s reception ceremony, Nebraska Capitol custodian Harold Hulfish stood, hat in hand, scratching his head.

-Harold Hulfish (center), Governor Val Peterson (right) and an unidentified worker ponder their quandry
+Harold Hulfish (center), Governor Val Peterson (right) and an unidentified worker ponder their quandary

 He knew the nearly four-foot-wide bell wasn’t going to fit through a three-foot-wide doorway.
 Nonetheless, he had a job to do.
 After some contemplation, he had an idea.
 If he could remove the bell from its stand and disassemble the revolving doors at the Capitol entrance, the bell just might make it through.